 November 28th, 2012

 It is high time to talk about this pregnancy!
-I’m not trying to keep anything secret but the truth is that it isn’t nearly as exiting/thrilling/etc as last time and I’m not finding much to write home about.
+I’m not trying to keep anything secret but the viagra made in india truth is that it isn’t nearly as exiting/thrilling/etc as last time and I’m not finding much to write home about.
 My mother even commented on my utter lack of complaints.
 I mean she doesn’t live with me or anything so I don’t know if Matthew would say the same thing but it’s just not such a big deal in the scheme of things these days.
 Not to say we aren’t EXCITED/THRILLED/ETC about having a baby but the pregnancy is just not something I think about much.
 I have to actually make an effort to remind myself that I am pregnant most of the time.
 I often think about the fact that I’m having a baby and how it will relate to our life but until about a week ago I had days where I forgot I was pregnant until I saw my pre-natal pills on my nightstand, even this close to my 3rd trimester.
 Its funny how the memories of my thoughts and feelings during my last pregnancy are so vivid almost 4 years later.
 In an odd way it sort of highlights the differences between someone that doesn’t have little kids (ME! c2008) and someone that does because omg my brain is so cluttered with daily life stuffs that I FORGET I’M PREGNANT.
 Believe me, that doesn’t happen to people the 1st time.
 Check my archives of Jan-July 2009.

 Things are going well and the pregnancy has been fairly uneventful but the effects of being pregnant with a 3yo around are kind of huge.
 I spent most of my first trimester working and traveling for work but since labor day I’ve picked Asher up every day at 230 so we have spent tons of time alone together running around town causing trouble.
 We usually go on playdates every damn day and as much as I love that he gets to hang out with friends it is basically 1000x more exhausting than work was.
 I can’t really lift him anymore and after spending so many years hefting his solid body mass around I’m so much achier this time.
 I don’t remember being achey until the end when I was pregnant with Asher but even at the beginning of this pregnancy my hips would hurt at the end of a long day.
 The last time I lifted Asher my back hurt for 2 straight days.
 Even though I didn’t get a single cold the 1st time I’m already on my 3rd or maybe 4th, who’s counting, its just been a long string of coughing and blowing my nose since September sometime.
 That’s not really much of a surprise being around multiple 3 year olds so much over the past 3 months but boy is it debilitating when you can’t take any kind of medication or pain relief.
 (I stand with previous statements that tylenol is a placebo unless you have a fever) I had zero of these little bumps the last time – its all so fresh and new!